HistoriaOffical/docs/masternodes/setup-win-cdmn.rst

 - Collateral Requirement: 5000 HTA
 - Reward: 32% per block - increaes 2.5% every 2 months until 50% per block
-- Ports: TCP 10101, TCP 4001, TCP 443, TCP 80
+- Ports: TCP 10101, TCP 4001, TCP 443, TCP 80 (Home network would require port forwarding)
-- Nginx or any SSL supported Webserver
+- IIS or any SSL supported Webserver
 - IPFS Required: Yes
-- IPv4 address required
+- Static IPv4 address required
 - Your own DNS name

 In this guide, we will setup a Content Distribution Masternode (CDMN) with collateral of 5000.